Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Strong-field photon dynamics and spectral signatures of coherent quantum GD hairy black holes

 with $\mu$ being the norm of the tangent vector to the geodesic, taking $\mu = -1, 0, 1$ whether the geodesic is timelike, null, or spacelike, respectively, and the dot sign denoting the derivative with respect to the affine parameter along the geodesic.
 Throughout this section, we will address the dynamics of photons in the spacetime defined by the coherent quantum GD hairy black hole metric, probing for observable astrophysical properties.

 Since photons are massless particles, the geodesics are null.
-In this case, one can consider $\mu = 0$ in Eq. (\ref{scn1}).
-A particularly relevant quantity to obtain is the photon rings $R_\gamma$.
-They can be derived through the condition $V'_\textsc{eff}(R_\gamma) = 0$, which implies
+In this case, one considers $\mu = 0$ in Eq. (\ref{scn1}).
+A particularly relevant quantity to obtain is the photon ring radius $R_\gamma$.
+It can be derived through the condition $V'_\textsc{eff}(R_\gamma) = 0$, which implies

 We can split Eq. \eqref{eq: photon ring condition} into two parts.
 The first one consists of the quantum contribution $f^q(r)$ (\ref{qp}) of $f(r)$ whose solution was found in Ref. \cite{Antonelli:2025mcv}, whereas the second one comprises the hairy part $f^H(r)$ (\ref{hp}).
 It implies that Eq. \eqref{eq: photon ring condition} can be written as